dgroomes/vanilla-kafka/spring-seekable/README.md

 * In a new terminal, produce some test data with `produce`.
 You should see the application react with new logs.
 Next, try `produce 10`.
 * In the application terminal, press "enter" to seek the consumer to the beginning of the topic.
 It should replay all the messages on the topic.
-WARNING: Unfortunately there is a bug.
-If you press enter a second time, then it won't replay the messages.
-Why?
+WARNING: Unfortunately this doesn't work.
+It has no effect.
+No messages get re-processed.

 ### `commands.sh`